WangZesen/MusicGenreClassification/README.md

 ## Experiment

-* Accuracy, Top-3 accuracy, generalization error (compare with other paper)
+* Accuracy, Top-3 accuracy, generalization error (compare with other paper, compare with 1 channel)
 * Result of PCA
 * Cluster test on song lists of netease music (maybe)